Near-optimal Sample Complexity Bounds for Robust Learning of Gaussians Mixtures via Compression Schemes: The lower bound for Gaussians and their mixtures

 \section{The lower bound for Gaussians and their mixtures}

 \SectionName{lower_bound} In this section, we establish a lower bound of $\widetilde{\Omega}(d^2/\eps^2)$ for learning a single Gaussian, and then lift it to obtain a lower bound of $\widetilde{\Omega}(kd^2/\eps^2)$ for learning mixtures of $k$ Gaussians in $d$ dimensions.
-Both our lower bounds are for the realizable setting, and therefore also hold in the agnostic setting.
+Both of our lower bounds are for the realizable setting and thus also hold in the agnostic setting.

-The high-level strategy for our lower bound follows a strategy adopted in earlier work for mixtures of spherical Gaussians~\cite{spherical}.
+The high-level strategy for our proof is similar to that adopted in earlier work for mixtures of spherical Gaussians~\cite{spherical}.
 The idea is to create a large number of distributions that are pairwise close in KL divergence (roughly $\eps^2$) but pairwise far in TV distance (roughly $\eps$).
-An application of the following lemma will then yield the desired sample complexity bound.
+An application of the following lemma will then yield the desired sample complexity lower bound.